marioizquierdo/bettertabs/README.md

 Bettertabs is a helper for Rails that renders the markup for a tabbed area in a easy and declarative way, forcing you to keep things simple and ensuring accessibility and usability, no matter if the content is loaded statically or via ajax.

-## Important NOTE ##
-This gem is in its initial development phase.
-Not ready to use yet.

-## Requirements: ##
-  * Ruby 1.9.2
-  * Rails 3
-  * Bettertabs jQuery plugin (that requires jQuery) (TODO: create the plugin)

-Although you can use bettertabs without javascript, and also should be possible to use another javascript for this, since the bettertabs helper only generates the appropiate markup.

-## Key Points ##
+## Features and Key Points ##

+  * Generate markup with a rails helper and add JavaScript behavior with a jQuery plugin
   * Simplicity: Easy to install and easy to use
   * Forces you to DRY-up your views for your tabbed content
   * Forces you to make it awesome accessible and usable:
     * Designed to work with and without JavaScript
-    * When click on a tab, the address bar url is changed, so:
+    * When click on a tab, the address bar url is changed (feature supported only in HTML5 browsers), so:
       * The browser's back and reload buttons will still work as expected
       * All tabbed sections can be permalinked, keeping the selected tab
   * Flexible and customizable
   * Makes testing views simple.
 Because it works without javascript, you can assert view components with the rails built-in functional and integration tests.
   * The CSS styles are up to you.

+## Requirements: ##
+  * Ruby 1.9.2
+  * Rails 3
+  * The [Bettertabs jQuery plugin](https://github.com/agoragames/bettertabs/raw/master/lib/bettertabs/javascripts/jquery.bettertabs.min.js) (that requires [jQuery](http://jquery.com/) 1.3, 1.4 or 1.5)

+Although you can use bettertabs without javascript, and also should be possible to use another javascript for this, since the bettertabs helper only generates the appropiate markup.

 ## Install ##